-Additionally, Jupytext contains special support for the Coconut kernel.
+Additionally, Jupytext contains special support for the Coconut kernel and Coconut contains special support for Papermill.

 Extension

 If Coconut is used as an extension, a special magic command will send snippets of code to be evaluated using Coconut instead of IPython, but IPython will still be used as the default.